darkyghost/mhddos/README.md

 - **No VPN required** - automatically downloads and selects working proxies for given targets
 - Support for **multiple targets** with automatic load-balancing
 - Uses multiple attack methods and switches between them
-- Simpler interface with named arguments
-- Available mode `--table` which displays the log in the form of a table

 ## Setup